-As of July 1, 2012, the most recent actuarial valuation date, the aggregate funded ratio for all the State administered retirement systems, including PERS is 64.5 percent with an unfunded actuarial accrued liability of \$47.2 billion.
-The aggregate funded ratio and unfunded accrued liability for the State-funded systems is 56.7 percent and \$34.4 billion, respectively, and the aggregate funded ratio and unfunded accrued liability for local systems, including PERS, is 76.1 percent and \$12.8 billion, respectively.
+As of July 1, 2015, the most recent actuarial valuation date, which was rolled forward to June 30, 2016, the aggregate funded ratio for all the State administered retirement systems, including local PERS is 45.7 percent with an unfunded actuarial accrued liability of \$50.3 billion.
+The aggregate funded ratio and unfunded accrued liability for the local PERS system is 40.14 percent and \$29.6 billion, respectively.